jfmedeirosneto/qt-cloud-build-test/README.md

 # qt-cloud-build-test

-Project sample to test Qt build on cloud service\
+Project sample to test Qt build on cloud services like AWS CodeBuild, Azure Pipelines and AppVeyor\
 Tests implemented with Qt 5.10.0 and MinGW 5.3.0

 ### Tested services: